VKrishna04/My-Java-Life/Java - College/Semester 3/README.md

 18. [InsertArrayList](InsertArrayList.java) Write a Java program to insert an element into the array list at the first position.

-19. [GetElementArrayList](GetElementArrayList.java) Write a Java program to retrieve an element (at a specified index) from a given array list.
+19. [Get Element Array List](GetElementArrayList.java) Write a Java program to retrieve an element (at a specified index) from a given array list.

 20. [RemoveElementArrayList](RemoveElementArrayList.java) Write a Java program to remove the third element from an array list.
 21. [SortArrayList](SortArrayList.java)Write a Java program to sort a given array list.
 22. [ReverseArrayList](ReverseArrayList.java)Write a Java program to reverse elements in an array list.
-23. [file]()Write a Java program that swaps two elements in an array list.
+23. [SwapTwoElementsArrayList](SwapTwoElementsArrayList.java)Write a Java program that swaps two elements in an array list.
 7.Write a Java program to replace the second element of an ArrayList with the specified element.
 8.Write a Java program to test whether an array list is empty or not.